About Karma Product Development

-A patent by definition is the legal ownership or property right concerning an invention.
-The patent is issued by the United States Patent and Trademark Office.
-This does not give anyone the right to make the patented invention or to even distribute it.
-Rather, a patent’s primary purpose is to exclude others from producing or selling the patented product.
-A patent is particularly useful for business owners when attempting to enter the market with a new product.
+A patent, by definition, is the legal ownership or property right concerning an invention.
+A patent is issued by the United States Patent and Trademark Office.
+A patent’s primary purpose is to exclude others from producing or selling the patented product.
+A patent is particularly useful for business owners attempting to enter the market with a new product.
 If their product is protected under a patent, then the inventor is the sole provider of that product.
-This gives the inventor a competitive edge in the marketplace.
+This gives the investor a competitive edge in the marketplace.

 Unfortunately, patents can and are infringed upon.
 If a patent is infringed upon (a competitor makes the same product despite not having legal ownership of the property right) the inventor holding the patent can seek legal recourse through the courts.

 One disadvantage of filing a patent for a product is that patents are not permanent.
 When filing a patent one must disclose details of their invention to the public.
 Therefore when a patent is expired, the inventor has no way of protecting the propriety of his or her product.
-This is a key component of patents that are important to consider and make some ideas non-suitable for patents.
+This is a key component of patents that is important to consider and even makes some ideas ineligible for a patent.

 Inventions that are not useful, offensive, products of the laws of nature, or abstract cannot be issued a patent.
-Also, music, artistic works including literary works cannot be patented.
+Music and art (including literary works) cannot be patented.
 Instead, artistic work can be protected by copyright laws.

 All in all, patents are a great way to legally protect the ownership of one’s invention.
-However, patents do come with a cost of disclosing details of the invention.
-When considering whether to obtain a patent or not the benefits should definitely be weighed against the costs.
-Also, it is important to conduct your own research to find whether or not an invention even meets the acceptance criteria to be eligible for a patent.
+However, patents do come with the cost of disclosing details of the invention.
+When considering whether to obtain a patent or not, the benefits should definitely be weighed against the costs.
+We must emphasize, it is important to conduct your own research to find whether or not an invention even meets the acceptance criteria to be eligible for a patent.